caseyanderson/physcpu1/_pages/syllabus.markdown

 * Prototypes = 35%

-### Attendance Policy

-Absences will be excused if and only if I am notified via email prior to the beginning of class.
-Failure to do so will result in an unexcused absence.
-3 unexcused absences will result in an automatic F in this class.
-If your absence is excused, we will work out a way for you to make up as much of the in-class activities as possible.
+Absences will be excused if and only if I am contacted via email.
+A simple "I had to miss class" is sufficient, I do not need any details.

 ### Goals